marcos-sem-s/datacamp-exercises/Understanding Data Engineering/02 - Storing data.md

 - [x] A data warehouse is a type of database.
 - [ ] A relational database usually stores unstructured data.
 - [ ] The data lake stores well-organized, processed data that's easy to analyze.

+> Right!
+A "database" is a very general term, and a data warehouse is a type of database.
+Data warehouses also have subsets, like data marts, which are highly curated for a particular community of users, such as a specific team Data marts are also much smaller, tens of gigabytes instead of the hundreds of gigabytes to petabytes of data that can be held in a data warehouse.

 <br>